 The Buddy’s Place Monthly Gathering group meets on the second Monday of each month to share a meal and work together on a creative, grief-related project.
 Note: You do not have to attend the 8-Week Session to attend Monthly Gatherings.

 Buddy’s Place offers an 8-week support group each spring and fall.
 While children and teens engage in goal-oriented activities that are age-appropriate, parents and caregivers participate in a group focused on understanding children’s grief and how to better help the children work through it.
-The Spring 2019 session will be held April 2-May 21 in Western Springs.
+The Fall 2019 session will be held September 17 - November 5 in Western Springs.
 Click here for details and to complete registration.

 Pillars Community Health clinical staff are also available to provide individual and family counseling for people of all ages who are grieving a death.